AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

     <img src="../images/warningCPU.png" width="40%">
   </div>

  * The CPU usage limit is set per dataset and all trains running on a specific dataset must respect this constraint.
 If the limit is not respected, the train cannot be composed without PWG approval.
 Therefore, the user should discuss the details and requirements for this train with the PWG before requesting again.
 Depending on the amount of total resources, an approval in the Physics Board (PB) may also be needed.
+The CPU limit of a dataset may be viewed on the dataset page.

 ### 4. <a name="warning-ccdb"></a> Too many CCDB calls